-► Passenger ride in the new Ford Focus ST
+► First drive in the new Ford Focus ST

 ► As fast as a Focus RS in a straight line

 The previous-generation Ford Focus ST was a polarising car.
-Some people loved its gargling engine note and pin-sharp steering (I’m in that camp) but just as many didn’t get on with its penchant for torque-steer, loud styling and tough ride quality.
+Some people loved its gargling engine note and pin-sharp steering (we’re in that camp), but just as many didn’t get on with its penchant for torque-steer, loud styling and tough ride quality.

-Is there still a diesel?
-And an estate version?
+What engines are there?
+Is there still a diesel and an estate version?

 The eight-way adjustable Recaros, trimmed in cloth as standard or leather as an option, are thankfully a bit less overly bolstered than those of the Fiesta ST and the previous Focus ST, with wider space across the shoulders and around the waist so they don’t pinch you quite so mercilessly.
 The base’s side bolsters still take some clambering over but overall they’re more comfortable and practical than before.